danort92/Explorative-Analysis-of-a-Real-Estate-Market/README.md

 ## 2-Inferential Statistics fornData Scientists

   Inferential study of a medical dataset regarding 2.500 newborns of 3 different hospitals, containing parameters related to mothers (age, smoker/non smoker, number of     previous pregnancies, etc.) and infants (sex, weight, length, skull diameter, etc.).
-The goal of the study is to provide a regression model for a newborn's weight       knowing mother's and other newborn's data. (e.g. does a mother who smokes have a higher probability to give birth to a underweight baby?)
+The goal of the study is to provide a regression model for a newborn's weight       knowing mother's and other newborn's data. (e.g. does a mother who smokes have a higher probability to give birth to an underweight baby?)